HomeTrue North Blog

 9. Tinkertown Family Fun Park

-Tinkertown Family Fun Park is open only during the summer, between May and September.
-(The timing is subject to change, depending on the weather.)
-The entry fee is $22, except for seniors, who only pay $17 for entry.
+Tinkertown Family Fun Park is open only during the summer in July and August (The timing is subject to change, depending on the weather.)
+The entry fee is $23, except for seniors, who only pay $17 for entry.
 The pass includes all the rides and other attractions within the park.

 10. Canada Life Centre